browserengineering/book/book/intro.md

 Working on such a codebase can feel daunting.
-I often find lines of code last touched 15 years ago by someone I've never met; or even now discover files and code that I never knew existed; or see lines of code that don’t look necessary, yet seem to be important.
-How do I understand that 15-year-old code?
-Or learn the purpose of these new files?
-Can I delete those lines of code, or are they there for a reason?
+I often find lines of code last touched 15 years ago by someone I've never met; or even now discover files and classes that I never knew existed; or see lines of code that don’t look necessary, yet turn out to be important.
+What does that 15-year-old code do?
+What is the purpose of these new-to-me files?
+Is that code there for a reason?

 Every browser has thousands of unfixed bugs, from the smallest of mistakes to myriad mix ups and mismatches.
 Every browser must be endlessly tuned and